msyriac/pyfisher/README.md

 # pyfisher 2

 pyfisher is a python package for calculating Fisher matrices and for forecasting parameter uncertainties for cosmological surveys.
+Version 2 is a total revamp, so if you're used to what this software looked like before November 2020, you should switch to the `legacy` branch.
+While the new version does not (yet) provide an interface for CMB lensing noise curves with iterative delensing like the old one did, it has a simplified API, lots of pre-calculated Fishers, and a tool to reparametrize into a $\sigma_8$ parameterization.

 ## Installation